 from Pympler to get the memory footprint of a named tuple and its equivalent dictionary.

-After you run this command, Pympler will be available in your Python environment so you can run the above script.
+After you run this command, Pympler will be available in your current Python environment, and you’ll be able to run the above script.

-If you run the script from your command line, then you’ll get the following output:
+If you run the script from your command line, then you’ll get an output like the following:

 $ python namedtuple_dict_memory.py

 This output confirms that named tuples consume less memory than equivalent dictionaries.
-So if memory consumption is a restriction for you, then you should consider using a named tuple instead of a dictionary.
+If memory consumption is a restriction for you, then you should consider using a named tuple instead of a dictionary.

 Note: When you compare named tuples and dictionaries, the final memory consumption difference will depend on the number of values and their types.
 With different values, you’ll get different results.